pharo-contributions/clap-st/README.md

 ### Contributors

-Many thanks to everyone who has contributed to Clap-st in one way or another:
+Many thanks to everyone who has contributed to clap in one way or another:

 Clément Mastin, Damien Pollet, Rajula Vineet Reddy